navicore/teams-notification-resource/README.md

 * Alpha Quality
 * Works - meets my specific needs

 ## TODO

 * Make `potentialAction` button/link optional

 ## SETUP

-1. Create a connector in the Teams UI - go to the hamburger menu of the channel you want to post notifications to.
+1. Create a connector in the Teams UI - go to the 'more options' menu of the channel you want to post notifications to.
 ![connector](images/connector.png)
 2. Select "Incoming Webhook" and save the resulting link after being prompted for details like the icon and name of the connector.
 ![webhook](images/webhook.png)
 3. Use the webhook url from above in your pipeline `source` definition.
 The example below creates an `alert` resource.
 Each point in the pipeline labeled `alert` is a Microsoft Teams Connector message.

 ## PIPELINE EXAMPLE